Money isn’t math. It’s meaning.

 I wanted something different for my boys.
 A money story built on joy, freedom, generosity, and meaning.

-So I built The Awesome Stuff.
-One question.
-One pause.
-One system that changes everything.
+So I built something for my boys.
+A book.
+A question.
+One pause that changes everything.